oroinc/documentation/platform/dev_guide/web_framework/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you want to change the existing behavior of Oro application, please refer to the
-:ref:`Oro Application Customization <architecture--customization--how-to-customize>` section of the Architecture Guide
+:ref:`Oro Application Customization <architecture--customization--customize>` section of the Architecture Guide
 for the guidance.

 Create and Publish an Extension